Nico281102/ShelfScout-PX4-ROS2-Digital-Twin/docs/uxrce_dds_px4_ros_bridge.md

 - MAVSDK/MAVLink only for parameter management and special cases where direct MAVLink access is strictly required

 In other words: building a MAVSDK backend would mean re-implementing a middleware that DDS already gives us “for free”, with better scalability and less maintenance.

+## Additional notes: DDS typing, sensor streaming, and high-frequency telemetry

+DDS/ROS 2 enforces strong typing: every topic has an IDL-defined message type with generated (de)serializers, so `/fmu/out/vehicle_local_position`, `/fmu/out/vehicle_status`, `/fmu/out/battery_status`, and all `/fmu/in/*` commands keep the same structure across PX4, the Micro XRCE Agent, and every ROS 2 node.
+In a multi-process system (mission runner, metrics, inspection, GUI, …) this guarantees compatibility and prevents silent runtime mismatches.

+PX4’s uXRCE-DDS client + Micro XRCE Agent are tuned for high-rate telemetry.
+They use compact CDR + UDP, statically allocated PX4 buffers, and `BEST_EFFORT` QoS so PX4 can publish at 100–400 Hz without unbounded queues.
+Samples are simply dropped when a subscriber lags, which is the desired behavior in a real-time control loop.

+MAVLink was never designed for sustained, high-bandwidth sensor streams (depth images, raw/high-res frames, multi-camera rigs).
+Its image transports rely on JPEG fragments or vendor extensions, making pipelines brittle and incompatible across simulators/hardware.
+ROS 2 instead offers native `sensor_msgs/Image` + `CameraInfo`, zero-copy-friendly paths, and close integration with Gazebo/Ignition camera plugins, so the perception stack stays stable even when you swap hardware or simulators.

 ## Bridge Lifecycle
 1. `scripts/launch_px4_gazebo_multi.sh` starts PX4 with the uXRCE-DDS client enabled so PX4 opens XRCE sessions toward the agent.